 YMTC is gaining ground on 3D NAND chip its rivals with 232-layer chips

-According to an ET report of August 4, Yangtze Memory Technology Co., Ltd. (YMTC), a Chinese chip manufacturer, introduced a new memory chip technology on August 3 that will help it catch up to competitors like Micron and SK Hynix.
-While Washington is contemplating tighter regulations on Chinese semiconductor companies, the company unveiled its fourth-generation 3D NAND chip, the X3-9070, and its first to feature 232 layers of memory cells, according to an article in “Global Times.”
+According to an ET report of August 4, Yangtze Memory Technology Co., Ltd. (YMTC), a Chinese chip manufacturer, introduced a new memory chip technology on August 3.
+It will help them catch up with competitors like Micron and SK Hynix.
+While Washington is contemplating tighter regulations on Chinese semiconductor companies, the company unveiled its fourth-generation 3D NAND Flash.
+It is X3-9070, and its first to feature 232 layers of memory cells, according to an article in “Global Times.”

-The sale of machinery required to create NAND flash memory chips with more than 128 layers to China will be prohibited by the United States.
+The sale of machinery requires to create 3D NAND flash memory chips with more than 128 layers to China.
+In fact, United States prohibit it.
 YMTC is among the Chinese companies that are targeted by the restrictive policy, which is still in the preliminary discussion stage.
-American firms like Applied Materials and Pan-Lin Group produce the machinery used to create NAND flash memory chips with stacks of more than 128 layers.
-It is will be the first time for the United States to apply export controls to limit China’s manufacturing of memory chips for non-military uses, if the restriction plan is ultimately approved.
+American firms like Applied Materials and Pan-Lin Group produce the machinery for 3D NAND flash memory chips with stacks of more than 128 layers.
+It is will be the first time for the United States to apply export controls to limit China’s manufacturing of memory chips for non-military uses.

 According to some experts, the Korean semiconductor industry, particularly Samsung Electronics and SK Hynix, may be the plan’s main victims.
-At the moment, SK Hynix has production facilities in Wuxi, Chongqing and Dalian, while Samsung Electronics has two NAND flash memory chip factories in Xi’an and Suzhou.
-In addition, SK Hynix has successfully acquired Intel’s Chinese NAND flash memory chip manufacturing operations.
-The two Korean businesses’ plants in China won’t be able to receive American semiconductor equipment if the U.S. plan is approved.
+At the moment, SK Hynix has production facilities in Wuxi, Chongqing and Dalian.
+Meanwhile Samsung Electronics has two NAND flash memory chip factories in Xi’an and Suzhou.
+In addition, SK Hynix successfully acquires Intel’s Chinese NAND flash memory chip manufacturing operations.
+The two Korean businesses’ plants in China won’t be able to receive American semiconductor equipment if the USA government approves the plan.

-The 232-layer NAND flash memory chip X3-9070 has been successfully developed by YMTC, which was founded in 2016.
+YMTC had successfully developed the 232-layer NAND flash memory chip X3-9070 in 2016.
 The White House noted in a study issued in June of last year that YMTC’s expansion plans represent a “direct danger” to American businesses like Micron Technology and Western Digital.